-So I recently had a problem with my account on Fiverr, to resolve which I stumbled on to the Fiverr forum, and I saw that there’s a lot of people who still aren’t really clear on how they can start out as a seller on Fiverr.
+So I recently had a problem with my account on Fiverr, to resolve which I stumbled on to the Fiverr forum, and I saw that there are a lot of people who still aren’t clear on how they can start as a seller on Fiverr.

-So here are my two cents on the matter, thing’s I’ve learned throughout my 6 years of freelancing experience.
+So here are my two cents on the matter, things that I’ve learned throughout my freelancing journey that started back in 2012.

-[Update]: If you’re not completely new to this and just want to upgrade your gig styles, here are some best practices that I wrote about that have helped me and others over the years.
-Optimize your Fiverr Gig
+[Update]: If you’re not completely new to this and just want to upgrade your gig styles, here are some best practices to Optimize your Fiverr Gig where I wrote about the practices that have helped me and others over the years.

 A. Knowing how useful your services can be to other people.

-So this is something simple, but I think many people get it wrong, people who start freelancing start off with one of these two ways; they either choose a freelance gig from one of their own skill-sets, or choose a skill-set out there that has the best margins.
+So this is something simple, but I think many people get it wrong, people who start freelancing start off with one of these two ways; they either choose a freelance gig from one of their skill-sets or choose a skill-set out there that has the best margins.

 i.
 Starting with a skill-set:

-If you’re starting out as someone who’s choosing from their skillsets, this is something I would recommend, chalk down everything you can do on a piece of paper, your hobbies, your abilities, your skills and interestes and once you do, now go and ask yourself if what you do is unique enough and most importantly either has a higher margin for funds or is easy enough to replicate.
+If you’re starting as someone who’s choosing from their skillsets, this is something I would recommend, chalk down everything you can do on a piece of paper, your hobbies, your abilities, your skills, and interests and once you do, now go and ask yourself if what you do is unique enough and most importantly either has a higher margin for funds or is easy enough to replicate.

 Once you have these chalked down, you can easily choose between them and come up with a service, that’s unique to you and has the highest profit margins.